javascript-tutorial/server/README.md

 The text in SVG pictures can be translated as well.

 There's a special script for that.
-It takes `images.yml` from the repository root, and then replaces strings in all svgs according to its content.
+It takes `images.yml` from the repository root, like <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>, and then replaces strings in all svgs according to its content.

-**Step 1.** You should make `images.yml` with translations in the repository root, for example: <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>.
+**Step 1.** You should make `images.yml` with translations in the repository root.

 The file format is "YAML", it's quite easy to understand: